outoftardis/docs/templates/README.md

 ## Terminology

-To create a glossary of terms used across your API documentation, choose one of the following templates:
+To create a glossary of terms used across your API Reference documentation, choose one of the following templates:

 - [a simple glossary](terminology.tmpl) in which all terms are sorted alphabetically within a single list
 - [a glossary with multiple sections](terminology_with_sections.tmpl) in which terms are split into thematic groups and sorted alphabetically within each one